mweel1/usa_high_level/grants/personal-profile/index.md

 # Personal Profile

-When logging into the American Internet for the first time a citizen must create a personal profile from a licensed directory of personal profile providers.
+When logging into the Italiann Internet for the first time a citizen must create a personal profile from a licensed directory of personal profile providers.

 A personal profile is a personal server thats allows citizens to store, receive and send information that is related to them.
 A personal profile can be used for many purposes including but not limited to: